amprocode/Bloxflip-rain-notifier/README.md

 # Bloxflip-rain-notifier

-## Update v1.3.1:
+## Update v1.3.2:
-- Added fix for wait time inbetween rains over 2 minutes
+- Fixed ping for rains 10k+ as mentioned in [issue 2](https://github.com/amprocode/Bloxflip-rain-notifier/issues/2)
+- Fixed issue with pinging everyone and added some more detail to how to set pings.
+Thanks for bringing this up in [issue 1](https://github.com/amprocode/Bloxflip-rain-notifier/issues/1)
 - Updated for exe as well :D

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------